ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 meaningfully changes_, and if it does, to accept the new definition (invalidating the old cache in the process).

-We can get a function's source code using the `inspect.getsource` function from the standard library and use the source code to see if the function changed in a meaningful way.
-If the code has not changed, then we should return the original pointer to the function (with the cache attached); otherwise we should use the new function definition.
+To detect if the function has changed, we can get its source code using `inspect.getsource` from the standard library and check if the source has changed between definitions.
+If the code has not changed, then we should return the pointer to the original function (with the cache attached); otherwise we should use the new function definition.

 ```python
 import inspect